dragonstin/Utils/README.md

 # Utils
-Little script to automate some process
+Little scripts to automate some process